Tuto: choosing the right size and dimension for your bicycle inner tube

 The Presta valve, thin and light, guarantees an excellent seal and allows precise pressure adjustment, which is particularly attractive to road cyclists.
 It requires a specific pump or adapter for inflation, and can be operated by screwing or unscrewing to control air flow.

 The Schrader valve, more robust and easier to use, is compatible with most bicycle pumps and service stations.
-Preferred for mountain bikes, city bikes and electric bikes, it incorporates a flap that activates under pump pressure.
+Preferred for mountain bikes, city bikes and electric bikes, it incorporates a valve that activates under pump pressure.

-Inner tube materials: butyl, latex, etc.
+Inner-tube materials: butyl, latex, etc.

-Specialized inner tubes: self-repairing, reinforced, competition tubes
+Specialized inner tubes: self-repairing, reinforced, for competition

-Reinforced tubes, thicker and more resistant, are suitable for mountain bikes, gravel bikes or touring bikes, offering increased protection against punctures and cuts.
+• reinforced inner tubes*, thicker and more resistant, are suitable for mountain bikes, gravel bikes or touring bikes, offering increased protection against punctures and cuts.

-Finally, competition tubes, thinner and lighter, are designed for cyclists seeking performance and efficiency, allowing higher inflation pressure but being more fragile and expensive.
+Finally, competition inner tubes, thinner and lighter, are designed for cyclists seeking performance and efficiency, allowing higher inflation pressure but being more fragile and expensive.

 Conclusion